Cyparissus: Ovid's version

 Mosaic of Cyparissus found in Ratae Corieltauvorum depicting Cupid.

-The tameness of the deer may be the invention of the Augustan poet Ovid, and a late literary reversal of the boy's traditional role.
-Ovid's Cyparissus is so grief-stricken at accidentally killing his pet that he asks Apollo to let his tears fall forever.
-The god then turns the boy into a cypress tree (Latin: cupressus), whose sap forms droplets like tears on the trunk.
+Ovid's Cyparissus is a handosme youth from Ceos who was loved by the god Apollo, and deeply cared after a sacred, gold-antlered stag.
+One summer day while hunting, Cyparissus accidentally pierced the animal with his spear and killed it.
+He was so grief-stricken at accidentally killing his pet that he asked Apollo to let his tears fall forever.
+The god tried to console him to no avail and finally turned the boy into a cypress tree (cupressus) per his wishes, whose sap forms droplets like tears on the trunk.

 Ovid frames the tale within the story of Orpheus, whose failure to retrieve his bride Eurydice from the underworld causes him to forsake the love of women in favor of that of boys.
 When Orpheus plays his lyre, even the trees are moved by the music; in the famous cavalcade of trees that ensues, the position of the cypress at the end prompts a transition to the metamorphosis of Cyparissus.